guedou/scapy-handson/trophies/intercepting_and_modifying.md

-# Intercepting and modifying packets
+# Intercepting and Modifying Packets

 This trophy shows howto use Scapy with NFQUEUE in order to tag and modify packets on the fly.